Licensed Staff Counselor with Multicultural Focus

-- Master’s Degree in Clinical Psychology, Social Work, Counseling, or related field from an accredited program.
+- Master's Degree in Clinical Psychology, Social Work, Counseling or a related field from an accredited program.

-- Clinically licensed in the State of Colorado (Psychologist, LPC, LCSW, LMFT, or related) or transferable or eligible to the State of Colorado within six (6) months of the date of hire.
+- Clinically licensed in (Psychologist, LPC, LCSW, LMFT, or related) or the ability to acquire or transfer license to the State of Colorado within twelve months of the date of hire.

-- Experience and interest providing clinical services for individuals from multicultural backgrounds and historically marginalized populations in mental health, including Black/African American, Asian American, Latinx/Hispanic, Native American, and many others.
+- Experience providing clinical services for individuals from multicultural backgrounds/historically marginalized populations in mental health, including Black/African American, Asian American, Latinx/Hispanic, Native Americans, and many others.

 What You Will Need

 - Phenomenal interpersonal communication skills, professionalism, and maturity in all interactions.